 The American people want action.
 Large majorities of voters support a range of policies to lower prices.
-Voters from both sides of the aisle broadly support.52 the power to take the next critical steps.
-Families USA stands ready to support you in this essential and urgently needed work.
+Voters from both sides of the aisle broadly support:

 - Requiring hospitals to publicly disclose their prices (87%) - Limiting outpatient fees to the same price charged by doctors in the community (85%) - Preventing hospitals from engaging in business tactics that reduce competition (75%) - Limiting mergers and acquisitions (74%)